maateen/vim-for-devops/README.md

 # Vim for Python

-This is my minimal .vimrc file, I am using for day-to-day Python3 C programming.
+This project has been started to sync my minimal `.vimrc` file into the cloud.
+Initially, writing Python code was only in focus.
+But now I am using it as a generalized lightweght editor.
+I am using it for day-to-day Bash, Python, Go programming and writing Dockerfiles.
 You can follow this at your own risk.

 # Usage

-You're gonna do Python3 programming on Vim.
-Let me suppose that you have installed it already.
+Let me suppose that you have installed all dependencies already.

 ## Install

-You should always use the latest Vim (with vim-gnome, build-essential, cmake, git, python3-dev, python3-pip).
+You should always use the latest Vim.
 For Ubuntu, open terminal and play these commands to install them.
-These command will also install GVim (Vim with GUI) as I also like to use GVim.

 ```
 sudo add-apt-repository ppa:jonathonf/vim -y